 Before we get into it, you might be wondering what the heck beef bone broth even is.
 Beef bone broth is a flavorful, nutrient rich liquid similar to beef stock.
 It is made by simmering beef bones in water usually along with some veggies, aromatics and a touch of apple cider vinegar (helps to extract minerals and collagen from the bones and connective tissue).

 What’s the difference between beef broth, stock and bone broth?

 It gets a little confusing since all these terms are used interchangeably.
 Here’s a quick overview of the differences:

 - Beef Broth: Made from simmering meat for a short amount of time.
-Typically more clear in colour.
+Typically more clear in color.

 - Beef Stock: Made from simmering bones that have a small amount of meat attached to them for a longer period of time.
-Typically rich in colour.
+Typically rich in color.